Molecular Hydrogen

 Upside Rationale

-Molecular Hydrogen has real upside when inflammation control, antioxidant, and recovery and repair are the target, but the benefit case should stay tied to measured outcomes.
-Ye 2026 supports the lead signal: 8 studies, 603 participants; improvements in lipid and metabolic markers, with call for larger rigorous trials.
-Jamialahmadi 2024 broadens the case, and Dhillon 2024 helps ground the mechanism, dosing, or safety context.
-The best use of Molecular Hydrogen is narrow: pick one goal, define the marker, then judge whether the intervention moves that marker within a reasonable window.
-Molecular Hydrogen gets weaker when mechanisms are stretched beyond the studied population or one endpoint is used to justify every possible use case.
+Molecular hydrogen earns real upside in three core territories: metabolic markers, inflammation, and cellular redox balance.
+The benefit case should stay tied to measured outcomes rather than stretched into every health claim.
+Ye 2026 supports the lead signal with 8 studies and 603 participants showing improvements in lipid and metabolic markers, alongside a call for larger rigorous trials.
+Jamialahmadi 2024 broadens the metabolic case, and Dhillon 2024 grounds the mechanism and dosing context.
+The best use of molecular hydrogen is narrow: pick one metabolic or inflammatory goal, define the marker, then judge whether the supplement moves it within a reasonable window.
+Molecular hydrogen weakens when one endpoint gets used to justify every possible use case.

-Evidence Quality (3.5/5.0): Molecular hydrogen has enough RCTs and meta-analyses to clear the supplement norm, but not enough independent authority support for a top evidence score.
+Evidence Quality: Molecular hydrogen has enough RCTs and meta-analyses to clear the supplement norm, but not enough independent authority backing for a top evidence score.
 Dhillon 2024 reviewed 25 clinical articles and framed the evidence as mixed and preliminary.
-Jamialahmadi 2024 and Ye 2026 strengthen metabolic confidence.
-Jeyaraman 2026 calls musculoskeletal evidence promising but limited.
-The authority gap is material: no Cochrane review, FDA therapeutic approval, NICE guidance, USPSTF position, or major medical society recommendation was found for broad use.
+The Jamialahmadi 2024 and Ye 2026 meta-analyses strengthen specifically metabolic confidence, while Jeyaraman 2026 calls musculoskeletal evidence promising but limited.
+The trial base for molecular hydrogen is small but real and human, which is better than most supplements but still short of a Cochrane review, FDA therapeutic approval, or major medical society recommendation for broad use.
+The honest evidence read for molecular hydrogen is therefore a small, genuine, human trial base with the strongest confidence concentrated in metabolic endpoints and thinning out everywhere else.

 | Dimension | Weight | Score | Visual | Weighted |